The Arctic Circle

 An invisible line sweeps across Sweden, Finland, Russia, Alaska, Canada, Greenland and Iceland - a line that also splits Norway in two.
 The magic number 66° 33’ marks this line, the Arctic Circle, north of which the midnight sun shines.
 Above the line, you can see the sun 24 hours a day throughout the summer - or the Northern Lights in the winter, weather permitting.

-On Hurtigruten Voyages, we often celebrate crossing the line with rites such as whistle signals and symbolic on-deck baptisms.
+On Hurtigruten Voyages along the Norwegian coast, we often celebrate crossing the line with rites such as whistle signals and symbolic on-deck baptisms.
 You will see the line marked on a globe on the small islet of Vikingen, in Rødøy Municipality between Nesna and Ørnes.
 To the west of this point is the island of Hestmannen, which was depicted in the Nordland legend about trolls that were suddenly turned into stone, becoming the mountains along the Nordland coast.
 Eastwards, Mefjorden continues up to the Svartisen glacier.